Jason McCord / Level Designer

 click on a thumbnail to see a larger image

 It's designed to be its own little deathmatch area.
 I use this idea in lots of Kings Canyon locations, but this is the one that embodies it the most.
-It's fully enclosed, and in the days of Quake, this could be an entire, small deathmatch map.
+It's fully enclosed and could be an entire, small deathmatch map.

 Being enclosed forces some different gameplay.
 There are very little positioning & flanking options compared to fighting out in the open.
 There are no airstrikes or distant snipers.
 Getting third partied is less frequent because that team would need to breach the Market doors, which is a lot scarier than engaging 2 teams fighting from afar with a Longbow.